 A purchase order (PO) is a buyer-created record of an order that is submitted to the vendor and serves as a legal contract for the sale of goods.
 You use POs to cross-reference actual goods and invoices received to those ordered and paid for.
 If there is a discrepancy between your PO and the goods received, you can use your PO to return to the vendor and settle up.

-I submitted my POs to vendors electronically through email or the vendor’s online ordering portal, as is preferred over any paper system.
-While I didn’t use one at my store, some POS systems, like Lightspeed, have PO features that let you create and manage POs right from your POS system.
+You can submit POs to vendors electronically through email or the vendor’s online ordering portal, as is preferred over any paper system.
+Some POS systems, like Lightspeed, have PO features that let you create and manage POs right from your POS system.
 Some systems even include vendor directories to manage vendor contact information, automated PO creation at set stock points, and receiving tools with POS data built in.

 Step 4: Receive Orders Accurately